The Safety of a Packed Calendar: When Busyness Shields You From Feelings

 This wasn’t a personal failure.

-Recent research has revealed something fascinating about high-achievers: achievement can function as a socially acceptable form of emotional numbing—just as effective as more obvious escapes like alcohol or endless social media scrolling.
+Recent research has revealed something fascinating about driven: achievement can function as a socially acceptable form of emotional numbing—just as effective as more obvious escapes like alcohol or endless social media scrolling.
 The difference?
 Busyness earns praise rather than concern from others.
 It comes with gold stars instead of worried looks.

 Think of busyness as emotional body armor.
 Heavy, protective, and highly effective—until it starts weighing you down so much that you can barely move.